solidusjs/solidus/README.md

 - Clone this repository.
 Ideally somewhere semi-permanent.
 - Navigate to the base folder of your clone and run `npm link` (you may need to use sudo: `sudo npm link`)

 It should be installed!
 Go ahead and try `solidus -h` to see if it worked.
+You'll also want to make sure you have [Grunt](http://gruntjs.com) and [grunt-init](https://github.com/gruntjs/grunt-init) installed if you plan on using the [Solidus Site Template](https://github.com/SparkartGroupInc/solidus-site-template).

 ## Usage